Contact Us for a Free Consultation (213) 542-0979

 So, it's a little bit of a tricky thing.
 It's going to take a criminal defense attorney who has experience, who knows how to approach a judge and a prosecutor in a particular courthouse, knows what to say, and knows what type of things to argue in order to get you the best possible resolution when it comes to the three-strikes law.

 The bottom line is that the three-strikes law has been around for over twenty-five years.
 It's not going away anytime soon.
-A lot of clients that have one or two strikes just simply move out of California because they don't want to be in the position where they are looking at this huge sentencing served at a high percentage of the time.
+Many clients who have one or two strikes simply move out of California because they don't want to be in a position where they are facing a lengthy sentencing, which is often served at a high percentage of the time.

 Of course, if you don't commit any more crimes, then you don't have that problem, but some people just don't want to take that risk.

 We go over their whole package.
-Then we can kind of give them What I think is an effective plan in order to take care of their three-strikes case.
+Then we can provide them with what I think is an effective plan to address their three-strikes case.

-Still, that plan is going to have to be fluid and sometimes changing, depending on what type of evidence the prosecutors have, what type of attitude the judge or prosecutors have towards the particular defendant, and what things are available to argue in order to get the best possible result in your three-strikes case.
+Still, that plan is going to have to be fluid and sometimes changing, depending on the type of evidence the prosecutors have, the judge's or prosecutors' attitude towards the particular defendant, and what arguments are available to achieve the best possible result in your three-strikes case.

 About the Author